mattmclimans/gcp-vmseries-ipv6/README.md

 This guide is intended for network administrators, solution architects, and security professionals who are very familiar with [Compute Engine](https://cloud.google.com/compute) and [Virtual Private Cloud (VPC) networking](https://cloud.google.com/vpc).

 >[!WARNING]
 >IPv6 support for VM-Series on Google Cloud is currently not supported.
-This open-source tutorial represents a best-effort to demonstrate how VM-Series can be used to secure IPv6 traffic on Google Cloud.
+This open-source tutorial represents a best-effort to demonstrate how VM-Series secures IPv6 traffic on Google Cloud.

 ## Requirements